typemaster007/A2_Amogh_Bangalore/README.md

 ### Explanantion
 The web assignment is aimed at creating four front-end web features of the project that was chosen in the previous assignment.
-The pages that were chosen for this assignment are:
+The main four pages that were chosen for this assignment are:
 |      Feature Name         				   | 							Route                                     |
 |----------------------------------------------|-----------------------------------------------------------------------|
 | 1.
 Landing Page (Home Page) (Mandatory)      | Route: "/home"       |